ECS / Client / describe_service_deployments

 You can’t specify a custom maximumPercent value for a service that uses either the blue/green ( CODE_DEPLOY) or EXTERNAL deployment types and has tasks that use the EC2 launch type.

-If the tasks in the service use the Fargate launch type, the maximum percent value is not used, although it is returned when describing your service.
+If the service uses either the blue/green ( CODE_DEPLOY) or EXTERNAL deployment types, and the tasks in the service use the Fargate launch type, the maximum percent value is not used.
+The value is still returned when describing your service.

 • minimumHealthyPercent (integer) –